 The Electricity Discipline is characterized by high muscular tension.
-It rotates between gymnastics, powerlifting & weightlifting -- by which we mean not the sport itself, but the nature of contractions within those worlds.
-So, gymnastics might have more stability & tension, while powerlifting would be more “grindy” reps, and weightlifting is more on the dynamic side.
-These all require high muscular tension, but each allows for different emphases within group classes.
+It rotates between gymnastics, bodybuilding, powerlifting & weightlifting -- by which we mean not the sport itself, but the nature of contractions within those worlds.
+So, gymnastics might have more stability & tension, bodybuilding would be "burny" in that 8-15 rep range, while powerlifting would be more “grindy” reps in the low(er) rep range, and weightlifting is more on the dynamic side.
+These all require high muscular tension to some degree, but each allows for different emphases within group classes.

 The MAP Strength Progression Theme lets us progress a given strength movement over 4-5 weeks, and leads into an assessment opportunity at the end of the period.
 These are movements like Press, Pullup, Squat Endurance, Deadlift, Weightlifting, Front Squat.
 For early Levels, doing the movement once per week generally builds enough familiarity to yield a Level Up.
 For upper Levels, it's likely that this is not enough on its own: any upper levels who are intending to assess at the end of the month should have an additional weekly session.
 But the bottom line is that progressions allow consistent progress on important movements.